pr0xity/Urban-Infusion/src/main/resources/DESIGN.md

 <br>

-### Color scheme
+### Colour scheme

 Urban Infusion have not provided a colour scheme.
 Looking at other tea shops we have seen that beige/brown and green are consistent on those sites.
-To clearly communicate what Urban Infusion is we have chosen to do use those colours.
+These colors represents the calmness of nature and warmth this e-shop wants to reflect to it's customers.
+To clearly communicate Urban Infusion's main values, the suggested colour scheme for the site is:

 <br>